mmellado/js4noobs/README.md

      to open comments in every line. */
 ```

-Block comments are really useful and are commonly use to write [code documentation](http://usejsdoc.org/ "JSDoc"), or prevent a piece of code from executing while trying to debug your script.
+Block comments are really useful and are commonly used to write [code documentation](http://usejsdoc.org/ "JSDoc"), or prevent a piece of code from executing while trying to debug your script.

 Having good comments in your code may be something boring and time consuming.
 However it is extremely important, as it can help other people (and other developers) easily understand your code.
 Keep in mind that the fact that you wrote the code doesn't mean that you'll be the only person maintaining it.